liborty/rstats/README.md

 ## Trait Vectors

-has simple vector operations implemented for f64 vectors (and their slices).
+has basic vector algebra implemented for f64 vectors (and their slices).

-## Trait GMedian

-facilitates computing the Medoid and the Geometric Median of a set of n-dimensional points.

 ## Releases

+* **Version 0.2.5** breaking change: removed the struct NDPoints and  its trait GMedian for more simplicity and generality.
+N-dimensional vector algebra is now included in Vectors.

 * **Version 0.2.4** completed basic vector algebra.